airswap/airswap-about/protocols/last-look.md

 ## Levels

 The server can specify levels to use for pricing.
 Each level is a tuple of amount and price at that level.
-In the following example, the server is buying up to `0.5` WETH at price `2000`, from `0.5` to `1` at price `2010`, and so on.

 ```
 [{